zoxxxx/sglang/NEURIPS_MOE_CONFIG_GUIDE.md

 - ⚠️ TP8 requires `--ep 2` to satisfy: `(moe_intermediate_size / (tp_size / ep_size)) % weight_block_size_n == 0`
   - Without EP: `moe_intermediate_size / 8` may not be divisible by 128
   - With EP=2: `moe_intermediate_size / 4` is divisible by 128
+- ⚠️ **Qwen 235B only**: Add `--mem-fraction-static 0.8` to prevent CUDA graph capture failures on TP4

 ---